lukaszzychal/mcp-doc-generator/docs/CURSOR_NPX_SETUP.md

 ## Overview

-This guide explains how to configure Cursor to use the MCP documentation server via npx installation.
+This guide explains how to configure Cursor to use the MCP documentation server.
+Two installation methods are available:

+1. **npx installation** - Easy, no local setup required
+2. **Docker installation** - More reliable, includes all dependencies

 ## Configuration